-How to Make Fenugreek Leaf Zunka or Chickpea Flour Curry
+How to Make Methi Zunka (Fenugreek Leaf and Chickpea Flour Curry)

-Serve this zunka with Jowar roti, flatbread, or chapati.
-Enjoy the taste.
+Serve this dish with jowar roti, flatbread, or chapati.
+Enjoy!

 - 2 packed cups fenugreek leaves, washed, finely chopped